Menu

 • Pupils vote in elections for our House Captains.
 They write speeches to persuade the voters

-• Encourage pupils to become involved in decision-making processes and ensure they are listened to in school – this is achieved through our Mission Statement, pastoral provision and School Council
+• Encourage pupils to become involved in decision-making processes and ensure they are listened to in school – this is achieved through our Mission Statement, pastoral provision and Pupil Voice

 • Pupils vote on charities to fundraise for